 I couldn’t rely on my mom for help with the recipe because, since her stroke, she doesn’t remember most of the meals she prepared back when we lived there.
 I searched and searched till I found the perfect recipe I could tweak to make the dough for the rolls.

 With this dough you can either use it to make rolls or cut them in rounds to make tarts.
 I liked making the rolls because it seemed like I ended up with more.
 One bit and I was instantly back in Trinidad, as a young girl in my mother’s kitchen.

 I couldn’t wait to take these to my family’s Christmas dinner.
 I knew they would be a hit with my family.
 My brother was the first to take a roll, since he had to leave early.
 Once everyone tasted them they were gone before I knew it.

-These are super easy to make and they store well in an air tight container.
-It doesn’t require to many ingredients, so it’s a very affordable treat to make for your family.
+These are super easy to make and they store well in an air-tight container.
+It doesn’t require too many ingredients, so it’s a very affordable treat to make for your family.
 Check out the recipe below and if you grew up on these and try the recipe let me know how it goes.

 - 1 cup all-purpose flour

-- 1 stick cold margarine/butter (cut into cubes)
+- 1 stick of butter/margarine cut into cubes

 - 4 tablespoons of ice water

 - 1 tablespoon of water